 Orientation Leader FAQs

-Questions about the 2022 - 2023 Orientation Leader application process or just general things related to the job?
+Questions about the 2023 - 2024 Orientation Leader application process or just general things related to the job?
 Look no further!
-Please note: these will be updated frequently with new information as it becomes available.
+Please note: These will be updated frequently with new information as it becomes available.
 Be sure to check back often for the latest.

 No, but it can only help!
 The Office of Orientation is looking for all kinds of students, personalities, and experiences.
 Our Orientation Leader positions are both leadership positions and are designed intentionally to help students learn and grow.

-In order to be eligible for the 2022-2023 Orientation Leader position, you must be a full-time undergraduate USF student through Fall 2022.
+In order to be eligible for the 2023-2024 Orientation Leader position, you must be a full-time undergraduate USF student through Summer 2023.

 No. You do not need physical letters, but you will need to list one reference on your online application (name, title, e-mail address, and phone number).
 A reference could include, but is not limited to: a current or past teacher or professor, a faculty member at USF, a current or past supervisor or advisor, etc. References should NOT be a current or past Orientation Leader, a peer, or a personal friend/family member.